 - Best all-round spread betting broker: IG is the largest and oldest spread betting company in the world.
 Founded in 1974, they are the default spread betting broker for new and experienced traders.

 - Research and tools: City Index is one of the most established spread betting brokers and offers a wide variety of webinars, trading tools and indicators on their online platform.

-- Best for beginners: ETX Capital are getting better and bigger everyday.
-They offer some really tight spreads on FX, Index and Equities, even all the way down to AIM stocks.
+- Best for beginners: ETX Capital are getting better and bigger every day.
+They offer some tight spreads on FX, Index and Equities, even down to AIM stocks.